-From home decor, to collectibles, Christmas stockings to Nativities, Christmas ornaments (GALORE!) to Christmas lights and artificial trees – our team has learned a few things over the years from working at the World’s Largest Christmas Store!
-And we’re happy to pass along our tricks to you in this compilation of 20 tips to help you through the holidays!
+From home decor, to collectibles, Christmas stockings to Nativities, Christmas ornaments (GALORE!) to Christmas lights and artificial trees – our team has learned a few tips & tricks over the years from working at the World’s Largest Christmas Store!
+And we’re happy to pass along those tips and tricks to you in this compilation of “20 Tips To Help You Through The Holidays!”

 When lighting your tree, don’t play Ring Around the Rosie – instead follow each branch and weave the light cord in and out of the fronds.
-You can see our diagram on lighting the tree here or watch our quick video tutorial:
+You can see a diagram in “How To Light The Tree” post or watch our quick video tutorial:

 **A light strand uses the same amount of voltage whether all the bulbs are working or not; when bulbs burn out, this creates a surge of voltage to the working bulbs.
 The strain of additional voltage can cause the strand to burn out prematurely.

 Place sentimental or fragile ornaments near the top of your tree to keep them out of the reach of young children and pets.

 When hanging ornaments on your tree with wire ornament hooks, twist or wrap the wire hooks around the branch tips to attach the bulbs more securely.
 (This minimizes the chances of one falling and breaking if it is accidentally bumped.)

 To make a smaller tree appear larger, place it on a platform.
 This works great if your space changes or you’re looking to decorate for a party or gathering with big impact on a budget.